 The agency you report child abuse or neglect to depends upon the situation:

 - 911 or military police: If you are a direct witness to violence or have reason to believe a child is in immediate danger, call 911 or your installation’s law enforcement office.

 - Family Advocacy Program: If you suspect child abuse or neglect –– call your installation’s Family Advocacy Program and your local Child Protective Services office.
 Each installation that supports military families will have a Family Advocacy Program point of contact for child welfare and safety.
 The number will be available at your installation’s Military and Family Support Center and is generally listed on the installation website and throughout the military community.
 You can also visit MilitaryINSTALLATIONS to locate the installation Family Advocacy Program.

 - Child Protective Services: By reporting an incident of suspected child abuse or neglect to the Family Advocacy Program, the Child Protective Services agency closest to your installation will be contacted.
 Each state has its own civilian office dedicated to child welfare services.
 A comprehensive list of child welfare agencies for each state can be found at ChildWelfare.gov.

-- Other resources: You can also call your state's child abuse reporting hotline or contact Childhelp National Child Abuse Hotline or by telephone at 800-422-4453.
+- Other resources: You can also call your state’s child abuse reporting hotline or call or text the Childhelp National Child Abuse Hotline at 800-422-4453.